15000 Ellipsoidal Binary Candidates in TESS: Orbital Periods, Binary Fraction, and Tertiary Companions: Conclusions

 30--50 per cent of the targets in our sample are contact binary systems, which are the dominant class of binary system in our sample for \porb$< 0.6$\,days.
 The contact binaries in our sample appear to be typical, with FGK-type primary stars and a correlation between \porb\ and $T_\mathrm{eff}$.

 We have explored the \porb\ and primary-$T_\mathrm{eff}$ distributions of our sample, in both cases correcting for the selection effects of the sample.
 The detached binary systems in our sample have stellar types of AFGK, reflecting a combination of the magnitude-limited selection of our sample and the correlation between primary mass and companion frequency.
 We find that companions with orbital periods in the range 1--5 days are an order of magnitude more common around stars with temperatures hotter than the Kraft break than around cooler stars.
 The period distribution shows a contact binary pile-up at \porb\,$\lesssim 0.6$ days, and a uniform companion frequency as a function of orbital period in the range 1--3 days.
 The period distribution and companion frequency of this sample are consistent with the the short-period end of the \citet{Moe2017} log-normal distribution at orbital periods of three days, while breaking from that distribution for shorter orbital periods.
-On the basis of the orbital period and effective temperature distributions, we suggest that magnetic braking significantly shortens the lifetimes of detached binary systems with \porb\,$\lesssim 3$\,days and $T_\mathrm{eff} \lesssim 6250$\,K.
+On the basis of the orbital period and effective temperature distributions, we suggest that magnetic braking significantly shortens the lifetimes of detached binary systems with \porb\,$\lesssim 3$\,days and $T_\mathrm{eff} \lesssim 6250$\,K, \review{sending them to the contact binary pile-up at $\sim 0.4$\,days}. \review{However, we note that there is no clear change in the distribution of orbital periods among systems with $T_\mathrm{eff} \lesssim 6250$\,K, only an overall reduction in their number.}

 We detected probable third bodies bound to $9.0 \pm 0.2$ per cent of our sample, using the catalogue of resolved companions by \citet{El-Badry2021a}.
 These have a median on-sky separation of 3200\,au.
 Resolved tertiary companions are significantly more common ($29 \pm 5$ per cent) among the shortest-period binaries (\porb\,$< 0.3$\,days) than among the entire sample.
 We also investigated the possibility of unresolved tertiary companions to our binary systems.
 Third components were detected spectroscopically in only a minority of targets for which LCOGT follow-up is available.
 Cooler third components may be hidden if the temperature difference is $\gtrsim 1000$\,K. Dilution from a photometrically dominant third body may also remove some triples from our sample.
 It is clear that third bodies are common around short-period binary systems, and that their occurrence has a connection to the orbital period of the inner binary.
 However, with the current data it is difficult to place a strong constraint on their frequency.